Climate risk: International

 International climate risks are climate risks that cross national borders.
 Sometimes the impacts of climate change in one country or region can have further consequences for people in other countries.
 Risks can spread from one country to a neighbouring country, or from one country to distant regions.
 Risks can also cascade and have knock-on effects elsewhere, across multiple borders and sectors.
 For example, an impact of the floods in Thailand in 2011 was disruption to manufacturing supply chains affecting the automotive sector and electronics industry in Japan, Europe and the USA.

 The different stages in a supply chain, where risks can be transmitted and managed, is an example of a risk pathway.
 Risk pathways, via which impacts are transmitted, include trade and finance networks, flows of people, resource flows such as water or food, and ecosystem connections.

 International risks potentially could affect small trade-dependent countries especially those dependent on food imports.
 They could also affect richer, developed nations that are relatively less exposed to direct risks from climate change.
 In addition, there are potential consequences from adaptation responses initiated in one country that might transmit or alter risks elsewhere.
 For example, a decision to pull out of investment in risky markets may increase climate vulnerability for many communities.

 National and international risk assessments

 International

 The Intergovernmental Panel on Climate Change (IPCC) assessment framework is based on the understanding that climate risk emerges from the interaction of three risk factors: hazards, vulnerability and exposure.
 One of primary roles of the IPCC, which was created by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO) in 1988, is to evaluate climate risks and explore strategies for their prevention and publish this knowledge each year in a series of comprehensive reports.

-The most recent report to consider the widest set of climate risks across nature and human activity was the Sixth Assessment Report Working Group II report Impacts, Adaptation and Vulnerability, published in 2022.
-The assessed levels of risk generally increased compared to previous reports, whilst the impacts were found to have been on the high end of what had been expected.
+In 2022, the Sixth Assessment Report Working Group II report Impacts, Adaptation and Vulnerability assessed levels of risk that had generally increased compared to previous reports, whilst the impacts were found to have been on the high end of what had been expected.